 Donner P Bass Bass Guitar Beginner Kit

-- Donner P-bass(Precision-Bass) pickups, classic bass pick up, delivers classic tone with all the warmth and crisp, clear sound, always the first choice for bass players.
+- 🎸[CLASSIC BASS PICKUPS] Donner PB-Style electric bass with classic bass pickups, deliver classic tones with all the warmth and crisp, clear sound, always the first choice for bass players.
+The bass is designed to be lightweight and design for portable play.

-- AAA Perilla fingerboard, AAA Canadian maple neck with the superior finish on the back of the neck provides a smooth fret-hand feel，combines comfort and performance,with a “Modern C”-shaped profile, suitable for various playing styles.
+- 🎸[SMOOTH＆PLAYABLE] Donner electric bass with AAA purpleheart fingerboard, AAA Canadian maple neck with the superior finish on the back of the neck provides a smooth fret-hand feel and combines comfort and performance, quality materials improve comfort for your playing.
+With a “Modern C”-shaped profile, suitable for various playing styles.

-- Donner Bass is equipped with a precision-made through-body fixed bridge-"4-SADDLE BRIDGE", each string can be independently adjusted in height, octave, features slotted saddles for enhanced tuning stability, and punchy attack.
+- 🎸[VINTAGE BRIDGE] Donner Bass is equipped with a through-body fixed bridge-“4-SADDLE BRIDGE”, each string can be independently adjusted in height, and intonation, and features slotted saddles for enhanced tuning stability, and punchy attack.

-- OPEN-GEAR TUNING MACHINES-Feature smooth operating tuners，and the open-gear tuning machines offer sturdy tuning stability.2 volume knobs, 21 copper-nickel alloy frets with fret position marks on the neck and top of the fingerboard.
+- 🎸[OPEN-GEAR TUNING MACHINES] Donner electric bass guitar feature smooth operating tuners and the open-gear tuning machines offer sturdy tuning stability.1 volume knob,1 tone knob, and 21 copper-nickel alloy frets with fret position marks on the neck and top of the fingerboard.

 - Maple Neck and Perilla Fingerboard